 This group helps Ottawa couples who have individually completed a course of individual and group therapy and now need direction to bring final closure to the 30 tasks and to begin the path to a healthy, sexual relationship together.

-Christians face a particular struggle around the issues of infidelity, pornography and other sexual behaviors that conflict with their Christian identity.
+Christians face a particular struggle around the issues of infidelity, pornography and other sexual behaviours that conflict with their Christian identity.

-The Whitestone Clinic in Ottawa offers separate Christian therapy groups for the individuals and their partners.
+Our therapists offer separate Christian therapy groups for individuals and their partners.

 The therapy group uses “Shadows of the Cross” workbook to show Christians how their faith, beliefs, and spiritual practices can support their recovery.